Medstar117/minecraft-cart-engine-forge-1.18/README.md

 # Audaki Cart Engine

 ## Brief
-Audaki Cart Engine offers well-designed, properly balanced, competitive, and viable cart-based passenger transportation.
+Audaki Cart Engine offers a well-designed, properly balanced, competitive, and viable cart-based passenger transportation.

 This mod is a server-sided (and SSP) mod based originally on Fabric, but has recently been ported to Forge.